chapter09/chpater09.github.io/_news/announcement_2.md

 inline: true
 ---

-Our work "Themis: A Fair Evaluation Platform for Computer Vision Competitions" has been accepted for presentation at IJCAI-21.
+Our work "Themis: A Fair Evaluation Platform for Computer Vision Competitions" has been accepted by IJCAI-21.